High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Acknowlegements

 \section{Acknowlegements}

-We would like to thank Professors Weinan E, Ronald DeVore, and Russel Caflisch for helpful discussions.
+We would like to thank Professors Weinan E, Ronald DeVore, and Russel Caflisch for helpful discussions, and Professor Yeonjong Shin for helpful comments on a draft of the manuscript.
 This work was supported by the Verne M. Willaman Fund, and the National Science Foundation (Grant No. DMS-1819157).